ZG5991/postbored/resources/design_document.md

 **as a user, I would like to be able to:**
 - create a unique account for myself
-- post messages to the main page, a message can have one topic. e.g. "food, music, general, etc."
+- post messages to the main page, a post can have one topic. e.g. "food, music, general, etc."
 - view all messages on the main page chronologically by date
 - view all messages on the main page by selected topic
 - view my messages by date on a "my posts" page